2020 / 106 minutes

 This conservative group is a small minority – in the US, blacks are a cohesively liberal voting block, with 9 out of 10 casting their ballot for the Democratic presidential candidate in the last election.
 But, as this documentary shows, the conservative minority is willing to wear insults as a badge of honor.
 They aren’t going to stay silent about the damage that’s been done to their black communities by government welfare policies and by a victimhood narrative that tells blacks they can’t succeed because the system is stacked against them.

 Uncle Tom is conservative commentator Larry Elder’s project, and offers his perspective which is, ultimately, a very hopeful one.
 Yes, he details the bigotry that has existed and continues to exist but he also notes that real progress has been made, and that “this is not your grandfather’s America.”
-President Obama is shown echoing that point, speaking of Martin Luther King Jr. and his generation as being “the Moses generation” that “took us 90% of the way” and the task for today’s “Joshua generation” is to work on that last 10%.
+President Obama is shown echoing that point, speaking of Martin Luther King Jr. and his generation as being “the Moses generation” that “took us 90% of the way” and the task for today’s “Joshua generation” being to work on that last 10%.

 Elder contrasts that hopeful message with the scaremongering Democrats (including Obama) are running with now, where Republicans are caricatured as so racist that electing them will threaten black voting rights.
 The argument Elder makes is that it isn’t a racist system, or racist boogie men that are blacks’ biggest enemy, but the victimhood narrative.
 And he counters that narrative by showing and celebrating the successes of a broad assortment of black entrepreneurs and leaders.